 Customizing Emacs goes far, far beyond rewriting sections of this document - feel free to experiment and discover.
 Here are three commands that will help you understand all the symbols in this file, if you are browsing this paper within Emacs itself:

-- C-h f describe function
+C-h f describe function

-- C-h v describe variable
+C-h v describe variable

-- C-h k describe key
+C-h k describe key

-You can always press £1 to access Emacs built-in help.
+You can press f1 at any time to access Emacs built-in help.